88-degrees/bitpay-wallet/README.md

 **PLEASE NOTE WE HAVE DETECTED SOME FAKE COPAY WALLETS ON THE GOOGLE PLAY STORE FOR ANDROID, PLEASE BE SURE TO INSTALL "BITPAY WALLET" ONLY FROM THE APP STORES.
 APP's DEVELOPER SHOULD BE "BITPAY INC" ONLY**

-Bitpay Wallet (formelly Copay) is a secure Bitcoin, Bitcoin Cash, Ethereum and ERC20 wallet platform for both desktop and mobile devices.
+Bitpay Wallet is a Bitcoin, Bitcoin Cash, Ethereum and ERC20 wallet platform for both desktop and mobile devices.
 Bitpay Wallet uses [Bitcore Wallet Service](https://github.com/bitpay/bitcore/tree/master/packages/bitcore-wallet-service) (BWS) for peer synchronization and network interfacing.

 Binary versions of Bitpay Wallet are available for download at: https://bitpay.com/wallet/